marked-gil/guess-that-word/README.md

     * **arts.py**
     This file contains the ASCII arts, which are mainly used as logos.

+* For the external Python packages and built-in modules used in this project, go to the [Technologies Used](#technologies-used) section.

 [Back to Table of Contents](#table-of-contents)

 ### SURFACE